-The Return of Title IV Funds policy applies only if the student completely terminates enrollment (i.e., cancels his/her registration, withdraws, or is dismissed) or stops attending classes before completing more than 50 percent of the enrollment period.
+The Return of Title IV Funds policy applies only if the student completely terminates enrollment (i.e., cancels his/her registration, withdraws, receives an approved Leave of Absence, or is dismissed) or stops attending classes before completing more than 60 percent of the enrollment period.
 The Return of Title IV Funds policy applies to federal student financial aid programs.